alexkorep/mcp-server-clickhouse/README.md

 # ClickHouse Cloud MCP Server

 This MCP server provides tools to interact with the ClickHouse Cloud API (v1).
-It allows managing organizations, the rest is TODO.
+It allows managing organizations and services, the rest is TODO.

 ## Features